pviafore/CraftingInterpreters/challenges.md

 I would treat the ternary as an infix on the ? symbol.
 We know we would have already parsed an expression (Which would put a bool on the stack, presumably).
 Then, we parse the infix operation (should be higher than assignment, but before or/and).
 We could then parse an expression, and then consume the :.
 We would then parse the following expression (hopefully it is handled by parens to give a grouping).
 I don't know how to do the jumps yet, but it doesn't seem so bad.

+# Chapter 18

+1) What other commands could have a similar treatment to the comparison operators

+- False could be True > Not
+- Subtract could be Operand 1 > Operand 2 > Negate > Add
+- Multiply could be Operand 1 > Constant 1 >  Constant 1 > (Operand 2) Divide > Divide

+2) What opcodes would you introduce to make things much faster in the language

+Arithmetic codes

+- Exponentiation
+- Remainder